-How to Develop Your Decision-Making Skills
+How to Develop Your Decision-Making Skills: 15 Crucial Tips

 Illustration Man Yes No Direction Sign

-It's not just about being able to make big life-changing decisions, however.
+It’s not just about being able to make big life-changing decisions, however.
 Being able to make trivial decisions successfully could also affect your overall performance and productivity.
-Whichever way you look at it, then, being a good decision maker is a critical skill.
+Whichever way you look at it, then, being a good decision-maker is a critical skill.

 If you’re convinced that it’s time for a change, or if you haven’t quite decided yet, the following steps are a good starting point.
 Read on and learn how to develop your decision-making skills.

-1. Have Clear Goals
+1. Have clear goals

 Keeping a clear goal in mind is a very effective decision-making strategy.
-Let's say you're given two options: one, you keep your current job, which is monotonous but offers a high income, or two, you pursue an exciting new career without steady pay.
+Let’s say you’re given two options: one, you keep your current job, which is monotonous but offers a high income, and two, you pursue an exciting new career without steady pay.

 If your goal is to save up and have financial stability, then you would probably lean towards the first option.
 However, if your goal is to travel and learn new skills, then your decision should be based on that objective.
 Even if it’s riskier, it aligns with your personal career goals, thus making it the best choice.